-The Property Management Division manages the Agency's assets providing operational and financial oversight and management of the operating budgets and capital budgets for the Agency's portfolios.
-The Property Management team is comprised of three Asset Managers and a Regional Manager overseeing the Scattered Site Teams who oversee the performance of the properties by; monitoring compliance, coordinating maintenance, conducting regular property inspections, coordinating communication from the properties to the HOC corporate office, preparing reports or analyses to evaluate and improve property performance.
+The Property Management Division manages the Agency's assets by providing operational and financial oversight and management of the operating budgets and capital budgets for the Agency's portfolios.
+The Property Management team is comprised of four Regional Managers overseeing the Contract Managed Properties and Scattered Site Teams who oversee the performance of the properties by; monitoring compliance, coordinating maintenance, conducting regular property inspections, coordinating communication from the properties to the HOC corporate office, and preparing reports or analyses to evaluate and improve property performance.

-Contracted property management firms including Management, Bozzuto Edgewood Management, Residential One, CAPREIT, Habitat America, Aldon Management and Grady Management manage the multifamily properties.
-Property Management and HOC Maintenance staff at the HUB offices provide an extensive menu of services to all HOC residents including resolving maintenance issues, conducting annual inspections, and performing re-certifications.
+Contracted property management firms including Bozzuto Management, Edgewood Management, Residential One, CAPREIT, Habitat America, Aldon Management and Grady Management the multifamily properties. manage Management and HOC Property Maintenance staff at the HUB offices provide an extensive menu of services to all HOC residents including resolving to create a positive living environment providing bv responsive customer service, establishing community partnerships, and maintaining our properties to meet or exceed community standards.

+maintenance issues, conducting annual unit inspections, and performing re-certifications.
 Customers living in scattered communities and units travel to East Deer Park or the Silver Spring Customer service center to pay rent, complete re-certifications, and meet with management staff.
 HOC also maintains a web portal that allows residents to submit rent payments and work orders online.

-Asset Managers work closely with the Real Estate Development Team ("RED") team and the Maintenance Division to evaluate the physical condition and needs of their portfolios and determine how to best manage the assets.
+Regional Managers work closely with the Real Estate Development Team ("RED") team and the Maintenance Division to evaluate the physical condition and needs of their portfolios and determine how to best manage the assets.
 The RED Team and the Maintenance Division provide consultation on needed capital repairs, modernization efforts and the overall physical needs of our properties.
 In the event there are opportunities to comprehensively renovate or reposition a property, this determination is made in coordination with the Asset Managers, the Chief of Maintenance and the RED Team.